mcore1976/gpstracker/README.md

 - "sudo chmod +rx compileatmega*" and "sudo ./compileatmega" ( "sudo ./compileatmegab" )
 - "sudo chmod +rx compileattiny*" and "sudo ./compileattiny" (  "sudo ./compileattinyb" )

-If you have Windows 10 machine please follow this tutorial to download and install full AVR-GCC environmet for Windows : http://fab.cba.mit.edu/classes/863.16/doc/projects/ftsmin/windows_avr.html
+If you have Windows 10 machine please follow this tutorial to download and install full AVR-GCC environment for Windows : http://fab.cba.mit.edu/classes/863.16/doc/projects/ftsmin/windows_avr.html  with latest compiler from Microchip/Atmel
 After it is done please use "compileattinyX.bat" or "compileatmegaX.bat" for compilation inside directory where you have downloaded "mainXX.c" files.

 PROGRAMMING THE ATTINY / ATMEGA / ARDUINO :